-Every kitchen buff has a first memory of his attempt at cooking or baking and the successes and failures from which they learned and developed.
-And like everyone else, I have memories like that.
-So today, with great excitement, I want to share with you the first recipe I ever made when I was probably 8-10 y.o It is from a cookbook for kids that was very popular in Israel in the 80s.
-The name in Hebrew is Kadurei Shokolad (chocolate balls) כדורי שוקולד, and I have probably made this recipe hundreds of times.
+Every kitchen enthusiast has a first memory of trying their hand at cooking or baking, along with the successes and failures that helped them learn and grow.
+Like everyone else, I have memories like that too.
+Today, with great excitement, I want to share the very first recipe I ever made, probably when I was about 8 to 10 years old.
+It comes from a kids’ cookbook that was very popular in Israel during the 80s.
+The recipe is called Kadurei Shokolad (chocolate balls) כדורי שוקולד, and I’ve probably made it hundreds of times.

 If you like this recipe, give a try to my Israeli Chocolate Balls a fun (and delicious) variation.